The Wedge-tailed Eagle is Australia’s largest living bird of prey and one of the largest eagles in the world.

 The only difference in plumage between the sexes is that a female adult is generally slightly paler than her mate.
 Females (4.2 kg – 5.3 kg) are also larger and heavier than males (3.2 kg up to 4.0 kg).

 The Tasmanian subspecies (Aquila audax fleayi) is listed federally as endangered.

 The Wedge-tailed Eagle is found throughout mainland Australia, Tasmania and southern New Guinea.

 Aerial, Woodland, Forest

-The Wedge-tailed Eagle is found from sea level to alpine regions in the mountains, but prefers wooded and forested land and open country, generally avoiding rainforest and coastal heaths.
+The Wedge-tailed Eagle is found from sea level to alpine regions in the mountains, but prefers wooded and lightly forested land and open country, generally avoiding rainforest and coastal heaths.
 Eagles can be seen perched on trees or poles or soaring overhead to altitudes of up to 2000 m.
 Wedge-tailed Eagles build their nest in a prominent location with a good view of the surrounding countryside.
 It may be built in either a live or dead tree, but usually the tallest one in the territory.

 In some parts of Australia, where tall trees are absent, small trees, shrubs, cliff faces or even the ground may be used.
 The density of active nests depends on the abundance of prey and other resources.
 In most years, nests are usually 2.5 km – 4 km apart.
 If conditions are particularly good, the distances apart may be less than 1 km because the birds require smaller areas to find sufficient food.